2023-10-29 21:36:02

 The aforementioned Macri, founder of the PRO and co-founder of Cambiemos (today Together for Change), assured that radicalism “traded” with the ruling party and questioned that “under false neutrality they dedicate themselves to supporting Massa.”
 Even so, other sectors preferred to remain distant in this runoff and have already announced that they will vote blank, insisting that it does not benefit any candidate.

-All about the runoff
+All regarding the runoff

 The 2023 presidential runoff will be held on Sunday, November 19 between Massa (Unión por la Patria) and Milei (La Libertad Avanza).
 Article 96 of the National Constitution maintains that “the second electoral round, if applicable, will be held between the two candidate formulas with the most votes, within thirty days of the previous one.”

-However, after its appearance in the 1995 reform, it took 20 years to be implemented for the first time.
+However, following its appearance in the 1995 reform, it took 20 years to be implemented for the first time.
 The most particular was that of Carlos Menem, who had even surpassed Néstor Kirchner in the first round in 2003 and decided to drop out, thus giving rise to Kirchnerism.
 The second, between Daniel Scioli and Macri, ended up proclaiming the latter as president between 2015 and 2019.

 1698615768